YifanIvanZhi/comp0034-week9/activities/3-browser-testing.md

 - '/' generates a page with hyperlinks for each event in the dataset = '/display_event/<event_id>' generates a page with the event details for a particular event

-Run the app so you can see what is in the interface: `python -m flask --app 'paralympic_app:create_app()' --debug run`
+Run the app so you can see what is in the interface: `python -m flask --app 'paralympic_app:create_app("paralympic_app.config.DevConfig")' --debug run`

 The code approach to create a Selenium test is broadly: